iron-io/docs/worker/getting_started/index.md

 The `--wait` parameter waits for the job to finish, then prints the output.
 You will also see a link to [HUD](http://hud.iron.io) where you can see all the rest of the task details along with the log output.

-That's it, you've ran a worker on the IronWorker cloud platform!
+That's it, you have ran a worker on the IronWorker cloud platform!

 Now let's get into more detail.

-<h3 id="test">1.
+<h3 id="test">2.
 Write and Test your Worker</h3>

 IronWorker's <a href="/worker/reference/environment">environment</a> is a Linux Docker container that your task is executed in.
 Anything you write that runs inside of our published <a href="https://hub.docker.com/r/iron" target="_blank">Docker images</a> should run just the same as on IronWorker.
 The key here is getting it to run with the Docker commands below and sample payloads.